These 10 GarageBand app will turn your phone or tablet into a mobile recording studio

 We’ve left this multi-track recording studio till last, as it’s the most expensive of our choices.
 However, it has a neat and intuitive interface that we found really appealing and has a plethora of features to take advantage of.
 You can record, sequence, edit, mix, and render songs to your delight, with single-track or multi-track MIDI file import and export, a vast variety of effects, the option to browser sample and presets, step sequencer, and configurable virtual drum pads and keyboard.
-Just some of the highlights are support for full-screen DeX and Chromebook, as well as being able to share projects wirelessly to the FL Studio iOS or Windows versions.
+It also supports full-screen DeX and Chromebook, as well as being able to share projects wirelessly to the FL Studio iOS or Windows versions.

 If you constantly have ideas for new songs floating around in your head, or whether you’re a music beginner or professional, our look at the best GarageBand alternatives for Android means you can capture your ideas quickly and conveniently.
 The portability of Android devices and the apps that are used on them means you have this ability at your fingertips whenever you desire, and hopefully at least one of our picks will suit your needs.

 Finally, one last thing to point out is that the performances of these apps may vary according to the hardware of your device and the Android version that is powering it.
 Therefore, that’s something to keep in mind for the ones that use a heavier amount of resources.
 If you want to drop us a line regarding which of these apps you find most useful, do feel free.
 In the meantime, happy music making!